M I T E S H

 Process

-Users were available on a weekly basis so a constant stream of feedback was continuously delivered.
-This was mainly through working prototypes, workshops, and workflow mock-ups.
+Users provided weekly feedback, ensuring a consistent flow of insights.
+This feedback was gathered primarily through working prototypes, workshops, and workflow mock-ups.

 Artefacts: